 Tip 1: Make your surveys engaging

-Even surveys offer excellent customer experience.
+Performing customer service surveys deliver an excellent customer experience, across all the touchpoints of the customer journey.
 When respondents are willing to spend their time in filling their surveys, they expect the survey to be easy to understand and respond to.
 A complicated or hard to comprehend survey rate, and will collect vague or unrealistic answers; thereby, increasing the churn rate.

 - Ensure the survey length is not too long.